AfrahSaud36/InfixToPostfix/README.md

 The algorithm for converting infix to postfix generally involves using a stack to keep track of operators and ensuring that the output maintains the correct order of operations.

-**Here's a simplified explanation:
+**Here's a simplified explanation:**

--**Initialize an empty stack to keep track of operators.
+-Initialize an empty stack to keep track of operators.
--**Initialize an empty output string to store the postfix expression.
+-Initialize an empty output string to store the postfix expression.
--**Start scanning the infix expression from left to right.
+-start scanning the infix expression from left to right.

-**For each symbol in the infix expression:
+**For each symbol in the infix expression:**
 If it's an operand (like a number or variable), add it to the output string.
 If it's an operator, pop operators from the stack and add them to the output until the stack is empty or the top operator has lower precedence.
 Then push the current operator onto the stack.
 If it's an opening parenthesis '(', push it onto the stack.